All emergencies

 More information:

 You must apply for a visa before arrival.
 Check if you're eligible for an e-visa on the Indian Visa Online website.
-For information regarding other visa categories or entry and exit requirements, see the Indian High Commission in Australia website.
+For information on other visa categories or entry and exit requirements, see the Indian High Commission in Australia website.

 You may be eligible for an Electronic Visa (e-Visa) for: